krishna2/krishna2.github.io/2019-books-job.md

 ## References

+These are the books I read to get a good understanding of the Bible, the history and what it is all about and of course, the Book of Job.

 1. [King James Bible](https://www.amazon.com/gp/product/B00D19RE92) (Book of Genesis and Book of Job): There are many versions (I meant electronic versions since this in public domain) that are sold.
 I found this version to be well formatted and clear and easy to read.
 The books, chapters and verses are all well linked and hence easy to navigate back and forth.

 2. The [History of the Bible](https://www.audible.com/pd/The-History-of-the-Bible-The-Making-of-the-New-Testament-Canon-Audiobook/B00DEK374E